Compressed Federated Reinforcement Learning with a Generative Model: Convergence Analysis

 where $\rho=1-\beta + \beta(1-\eta)^K$, $e_1= 1+ \frac{1}{\sqrt{\eta I}} \sqrt{ \log \frac{2\vert \mathcal{S}\vert \vert \mathcal{A}\vert T K }{\delta}}$, $C = (1-\gamma)(1-(1-\eta)^K)$, and $D= 1 + \frac{1+(1-\eta)^K}{1-(1-\eta)^K}$.

-\end{theorem} From Theorem~\ref{thm:Errorfeedback} \compfedrl~with \biasedcomp~converges linearly with high probability with four residual error terms.
-The following observations from this theorem are similar to those from Theorem~\ref{thm:DirectComp} First, there is a trade-off between convergence speed and solution accuracy of the algorithm when we adjust the learning rate $\eta$, the federated parameter $\beta$, and the number of local epochs $K$.
+\end{theorem} \paragraph{Discussions on Theorem~\ref{thm:Errorfeedback}:} From Theorem~\ref{thm:Errorfeedback} \compfedrl~with \biasedcomp~converges linearly with high probability with three residual error terms.
+The following observations from this theorem are similar to those from Theorem~\ref{thm:DirectComp}.
+First, there is a trade-off between convergence speed and solution accuracy of the algorithm when we adjust the learning rate $\eta$, the federated parameter $\beta$, and the number of local epochs $K$.
 In particular, the algorithm with $K \gg 1$ and $\beta,\eta\rightarrow 1$ achieves high speed at the price of low solution accuracy.
 Second, due to the dependency of the first error term in the convergence bound on $1/\sqrt{I}$, \compfedrl~with \biasedcomp~achieves the speedup with respect to the number of agents similarly to \compfedrl~with \unbiasedcomp~in Theorem~\ref{thm:DirectComp} and to multi-agent TD(0) learning using error-feedback analyzed by \cite{mitra2023temporal}.
-Third, the last two error terms are due to the compression $\alpha$ and can be diminished by decreasing $\beta$ and increasing $\eta, K$, whereas the second error term is negligible when the discount factor $\gamma$ is close to zero.
+Third, the last error term is due to the compression $\alpha$ and can be diminished by decreasing $\beta$ and increasing $\eta, K$, whereas the second error term is negligible when the discount factor $\gamma$ is close to zero.
 Fourth, we obtain the convergence for full-precision synchronous $Q$-learning when we let $\alpha=1$ in Theorem~\ref{thm:Errorfeedback}.

 The next corollary presents the convergence of \compfedrl~with \biasedcomp~when we let the number of local epoch $K=1$: \begin{corollary} Consider Algorithm \ref{alg:EFFedQSync} with \biasedcomp~and $K=1$ under the same settings as Theorem~\ref{thm:Errorfeedback}.
 Then, with probability at least $1-\delta$